osakared/grig.synth/README.md

 ## Short-term TODOs

-* Have the basic bones there (inputs, outputs, some very basic Moogian modules)
+* Add enough modules that it's possible to make a basic sound with the modular synth
-* Add patch loading to the libfmsynth port
+* Add a demo for the modular synth making audio
 * Made the libfmsynth play nice with other objects (e.g., let it take CV pitch instead of just midi pitch)